apache/cloudstack-docs-admin/source/administration.rst

    From the list of suitable hosts, choose the one to which you want to move the VM.

-   Note
-   ----

-   If the VM's storage has to be migrated along with the VM, this will be noted in the host list.
+   .. note:: If the VM's storage has to be migrated along with the VM, this will be noted in the host list.
 CloudStack will take care of the storage migration for you.